lgh06/web-page-monitor/README.md

 `esm-loader` NodeJS import(esm).then(..) from remote js ( http URL ) .

 ## Requirements / Dependencies
-> if you are on windows:

-- Erlang (23), required by RabbitMQ windows version
+- Erlang / OTP (23), required by RabbitMQ
-- RabbitMQ (3.9+) windows version.
+- RabbitMQ (3.9+), and Web MQTT plugin enabled.

-> Notice: above two softwares' install path should only use ASCII compatible charactors.
+> Notice: if you are on windows, above two softwares' install path should only use ASCII compatible charactors.

 > Notice: If you are on other OS, install RabbitMQ manually.